MFLind/Swedish_Home-Style_Cooking/README.md

 # Credits
 - Code Institute for deployment terminal
-- Wikipedia for Battleship gameplay
+- pexels.com for pictur.
+The pepol a have take ther pictur is Karthik reddy, Chan Walrus and ROMAN ODINTSOV.